Table of Contents

 5. PPC Is a Great Way to Get More Attorney Clients

-SEO is a slow burn.... it takes about 3 to 6 months for the initial results to kick in.
+SEO is a slow burn, and it takes about 3 to 6 months for the initial results to kick in.

 But if you want leads this week, pay-per-click (PPC) ads are your fast pass to the top of Google.